 According to Reportlinker, an award-winning market research solution, in 2019 the global microlearning market was worth 1.5 billion USD.
 That number is expected to nearly double to 2.7 billion USD by 2024.
 The popularity of microlearning in undisputed.
 In the United States, 77 per cent of companies have already used online learning to train their workforce.
 Incorporating microlearning into a course can sometimes result in completion rates soaring from 15 per cent all the way up to 90 per cent.
 In this regard, Microlearning has proved to be a successful alternative to long-form eLearning courses as it allows participants to digest things quickly, multi-task between meetings and work, and retain the subject at hand better.

 Microlearning may seem to be too perfect to be true, and in a way, it is.
-Although it is very good at training employees, it should not be a band-aid solution to all of a corporation’s training woes.
-Rather, microlearning might work better as part of a blended learning solution, for example.
+Although it is very good at employee training, it should not be a band-aid solution to all of a corporation’s training woes.
+Rather, microlearning might work better as part of a blended learning solution or a course managements system, for example.